 We have a specialised teacher for computer science in KS2.
-Staff training sessions are run throughout the year to support teachers with understanding the computing curriculum and support is given with planning.
+Staff training sessions are run to support teachers with understanding the computing curriculum and support is given with planning.
 In addition, regular updates and resources are provided to ensure staff receive support with digital safety.
 This includes lesson plans, websites, videos and safeguarding updates.
 Children’s work is recorded through Seesaw journals and individual log ins for laptops.
 As part of our curriculum, the children are taught how to use this personal area, including security and organisational features.
-Additionally, we create a large scrap book in each year group to use as a memory aid to recap on last lessons learning.
+Additionally, we create a large scrap book in each year group to use as a memory aid to recap on last lesson’s learning.

 |Please click on the image above to view the computing National Curriculum.||Please click on the image above to view our keyboard progression of skills document.|